scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-6/index.md

 * **callback**: This callback will be invoked every frame for the duration of the effect.
   * It is sent two arguments: A reference to the camera and a progress amount between 0 and 1 indicating how complete the effect is.

 When we call the `fadeOut` method, we can control what call the Phaser Scene will fade to by setting the `red`, `green`, and `blue` values.
 In the code above, since we are setting each to `0`, this will result in our Scene fading to black.
+Lastly, we have a check for the `progress` value to make sure this value is set to `1` before we do the scene transition.
+This is important for this callback, since it will be invoked multiple times.

 If you save your code changes and view the game in the browser, if you click in the Scene, you should now see the fade out animation.